Art - Antiques

 http://www.kovels.com

 Searchable guide to history and prices of antiques and collectibles.
-Prices of over 340,000 items are available with a free account.
+Prices of over 340,000 items are available with an account, which requires a subscription.
+However, a free trial is available.

 Prices4Antiques